dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

 The NRF uses SPI to communicate.
 This is a reasonably simple digital protocol, that you can bit bang without much fuss.
 One big downside of SPI is that it needs many wires.
-And when you multiply these by the number of ends (2) and number of NRFs (2) NRF there's a high probability one is loose.
+And when you multiply these by the number of ends (2) and number of NRFs (2) there's a high probability one is loose.
 (Fortunately Parthiv's board has solved that for us: we can just plug them in!)